at-sso/Budget-Tracker-WebApp/readme.md

 ## License

-This project is licensed under the [GNU General Public License v3.0 ](license).
+This project is licensed under the [GNU General Public License v3.0](license).